Chapter 2 :The GREEKS

 We shall see some of the consequences of his ideas in several of the other modules or units of this course.

-With this we conclude this module and the course will now move on into specific issues that have captivated thinkers around the world.
+With this we conclude this chapter and will now move on into specific issues that have captivated thinkers around the world.
 These issues involve what are called the perennial questions that have fascinated philosophers throughout the world for over two millennia.
 These are questions and issues that keep arising wherever you have humans who take time to think.
 We shall go on now to examine several Issues in Philosophy.

 END OF CHAPTER 2